RamananBaskar/Alarm-Chat-App/README.md

 # Alarm Chat Bot App

-IMPORTANT: Find the code in master branch.
+IMPORTANT: Find the Project and it's specific in the main branch

 Welcome to the Alarm Chat Bot app!.
 This Android application developed in Android Studio using Java serves as a handy tool for setting alarms and receiving notifications via SMS.
 With an intuitive user interface, database integration, and advanced features like fingerprint authorization, this app aims to provide a seamless user experience.